TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

 :func:`call` and :meth:`Popen.communicate` will raise :exc:`TimeoutExpired` if
 the timeout expires before the process exits.

-Exceptions defined in this module all inherit from :exc:`SubprocessError`.
+Exceptions defined in this module all inherit kutoka :exc:`SubprocessError`.

    .. versionadded:: 3.3
-      The :exc:`SubprocessError` base class was added.
+      The :exc:`SubprocessError` base kundi was added.

 Security Considerations